abradley2/constituency/README.md

 ## Setup

-Create a local.js file at the root of this with the following:
+Create a local.js file at the root of this project with the following:

 ```
 module.exports = {
-	serverSecret: 'SecretStringUsedToSignSecureCookiesHere',
+	proPublicaApiKey: 'Put-Your-ProPublica-Api-Key-Here',
-	proPublicaApiKey: 'YourProPublicaApiKeyHere',
+	congressSession: 115,
-	congressSession: 114
+	redisPort: 6379 // this key is optional.
+It will default to 6379
 }
 ```